yjiang70/yjiang70.github.io/_pages/music.md

-down to sightread violin parts but bonus points if you find something written for the flute ([one](https://imslp.org/wiki/18_Canons_M%C3%A9lodieux,_TWV_40:118-123_(Telemann,_Georg_Philipp)) of my favourite wind-friendly duets to play).
+down to sightread violin parts but bonus points if you find something written for the flute ([one](https://imslp.org/wiki/18_Canons_M%C3%A9lodieux,_TWV_40:118-123_(Telemann,_Georg_Philipp)) of my favourite duets to sightread).

 Recent Performances
 =====